BenAwad95/Rename-video-subtitle/README.md

 # README

-a simple app that reneme subtitles files to be same its videoes files name. with GUI by tkinter.
+A simple app that reneme subtitles files to be same its videoes files name. with GUI by tkinter.

 ## HOW TO USE IT?